Jordan Milbrath: Cleveland Indians

 Milbrath pitched for Lake County in both 2014, where he was 3-12 with a 3.95 ERA in 26 games (23 starts), and in 2015, where he compiled a 7-11 record and a 4.54 ERA in 27 games (26 starts).
 He also pitched in the Arizona Fall League.

-He spent the 2016 season with the Lynchburg Hillcats of the Class A-Advanced Carolina League where he pitched to a 3-5 record with a 5.43 ERA in 41 relief appearances.
-He also pitched one game with the Akron RubberDucks of the Class AA Eastern League at the end of the season.
+Milbrath spent the 2016 season with the Lynchburg Hillcats of the High–A Carolina League where he pitched to a 3-5 record with a 5.43 ERA in 41 relief appearances.
+He also pitched one game with the Akron RubberDucks of the Double–A Eastern League at the end of the season.
 He began the 2017 season with Lynchburg, where he was taught to pitch sidearm, before receiving a midseason promotion to Akron.
 He made 15 relief appearances for both teams.
 Pitching sidearm, Milbrath's earned run average decreased from 5.43 in 2016 to 3.02 in 2017, and he also decreased his walks per nine innings pitched from 5.3 to 3.3.

-The Pittsburgh Pirates selected Milbrath from the Indians' organization in the 2017 Rule 5 draft.
+On December 14, 2017, the Pittsburgh Pirates selected Milbrath from the Indians organization in the Rule 5 draft.
 He competed for a spot on Pittsburgh's 2018 Opening Day 25-man roster, but was waived and returned to Cleveland before the start of the regular season.
 He began the season with Akron.